classicoman2/PT2_2n_DAW-Dual/README.md

     pendent

 ## Tasques a realizar
-### Disseny d'Interfície Web
+### Design of Web Interfaces
-Heu de desenvolupar la interficie gràfica seguit aquests requeriments:
+You must create the interface according to the following requirements:
+#### Technical Requirements
+* Use **Vue.js** to create the structure of the layout, taking advantage of Vue _Components_.
+Preferently, you should use **Vue CLI 3** and the _Single Page Components_ to structure your site
+* It's mandatory to use a library to create the layout.
+You can choose between _Bootstrap_  and _Material Design_
+* Optionally, you can choose to use the integrated frameworks [Vuetify](https://vuetifyjs.com/en/) (Vue + Material Design) or [Bootstrap Vue](https://bootstrap-vue.js.org/), that allow you to integrate Vue with the library you've chosen.
-#### Requeriments tècnics
+#### Visual Requirements
-* Hem d'emprar **Vue.js** per a crear l'estructura del layout, preferentment **Vue CLI 3**
-* Heu d'emprar una llibreria per al disseny de la web.
-Podeu triar entre _Bootstrap_ i _Material Design_
-* Opcionalment, podeu emprar els Frameworks integrats [Vuetify](https://vuetifyjs.com/en/) - Vue + Material Design - o [Bootstrap Vue](https://bootstrap-vue.js.org/) que us permeten integrar Vue amb la llibreria que trieu.
+* Follow as much as possible the usability and UX principles we've seen in class

 ### Lógica